tpsnugget/creatingTheColorGame/readme.md

       from 6 squares to 3 squares we need to genereate new colors since the color we are supposed to pick might be in the row that gets removed.
    He hides <div>'s by hiding them instead of removing them from the DOM as I did.

+# Chapter 201, Creating the Color Game, Pt 7
+   Working on styling